 The Ministry of Local Government and Modernisation decided on a new Main Directive for Financial Management at ICR June 30, 2014.
-Based on this, the Centre has also developed an Internal Directive for Financial Management, to be further refined next year.
+A new Main Directive has been under preparation in the period.
+Based on the Main Directive, the Centre has also developed an Internal Directive for Financial Management, to be further refined next year.
 See also points above.